dumbo25/newt/README.md

 	* Define the url a browser will use to connect to the main page

 * Headless Setup
-	* OSID can run headless on a networked Raspberry
+	* Newt can run headless on a networked Raspberry
 	* Comment out the chromuim line in run_app.sh
 	* Set Raspbery Pi IP on server.ini using ???
 Host = ???

-### osid.desktop
+### newt.desktop
 * The path for the run_app.sh script should be correct.
-* if you use OSID on headless RPi, this file is useless.
+* if you use newt on headless RPi, this file is useless.

 ## Usage
 ### Accepted image file
-OSID will accept any image file ending with .img name.
+Newt will accept any image file ending with .img name.
 Other extensions will silently be ignored.

 ### Auto discovery of available readers
-When refreshing the OSID web page (or accessing it), OSID will scan available readers, and after some seconds, will show them on the menu.
+When refreshing the newt web page (or accessing it), newt will scan for available readers, and after some seconds, will show them on the menu.
 A sum of all readers is also shown.

 ## Original Authors
-* [aaronnguyen/OSID](https://github.com/aaronnguyen/osid-python3) - python3 version of Base Project
+* [aaronnguyen/OSID](https://github.com/aaronnguyen/osid-python3) - python3 version of OSID Project
-* [rockandscissor/OSID](https://github.com/rockandscissor/osid) - Base Project originally written in PHP and Bash
+* [rockandscissor/OSID](https://github.com/rockandscissor/osid) - Base OSID Project originally written in PHP and Bash

 ### Significant Changes from Aaron's OSID